PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Design Considerations

-\textbf{DC3: Analysts should receive actionable feedback to support evaluation and iterative refinement of priors.} Frequent feedback is essential for enabling evaluation and iterative refinement of priors~\cite{kadane1998experiences}.
+Frequent feedback is essential for enabling evaluation and iterative refinement of priors~\cite{kadane1998experiences}.
 While prior predictive checking~\cite{gabry2019visualization} is a common method for evaluating priors, the outputs (i.e., predictive distributions) are often disconnected from analysts’ inputs, offering little guidance for correction.
 Instead, systems should connect analysts' externalized knowledge with the resulting priors explicitly.

-\textbf{DC4: Analysts should receive visualization support to conduct the elicitation process.} Interactive visualizations provide interpretable ways to elicit inputs and evaluate priors~\cite{mikkola2024prior, gabry2019visualization}.
-As such, systems should incorporate multiple visualization types to support flexible elicitation strategies analysts may have~\cite{sarma2020prior}.
+\textbf{DC4: Incorporate visual representations to facilitate the elicitation process.} Interactive visualizations provide interpretable ways to elicit inputs and evaluate priors~\cite{mikkola2024prior, gabry2019visualization}.
+As such, systems could incorporate multiple visualization types to help analysts express their beliefs more expressively and to support flexible elicitation strategies analysts may have~\cite{sarma2020prior}.
 In addition, frequency-based visualizations may be most effective given that prior work has found that people interpret and reason with frequency formats more effectively than probability formats~\cite{goldstein2014lay, hullman2017imagining, ohagan-2006-uncertain, ohagan2019knowledge}.